 This group undertakes development work in support of PeopleSoft Campus Solutions (Admissions, Student Records, Student Financials and Financial Aid).

-This group is uses SAP Business Objects to build UCT’s enterprise data warehouse and initial reports based on data from a number of business systems, including PeopleSoft Campus Solutions, SAP Finance and HR, and a number of Microsoft SQL–based systems.
+This group uses SAP Business Objects to build UCT’s enterprise data warehouse and initial reports based on data from a number of business systems, including PeopleSoft Campus Solutions, SAP Finance and HR, and a number of Microsoft SQL–based systems.

 Systems Portfolio 2